salesforce/ImageOptimizationWeb/README.md

         <constructor-arg value="~/git/ImageOptimization/lib/binary/linux/"/>
     </bean>

-You need to have JAVA JDK 7 on the machine for comipling and Maven 3.
+You need to have JAVA JDK 7 on the machine for compiling and Maven 3.
 Then run `mvn install` and it will packpage up all of the content, with the exception of the binary files, and create a WAR file which is ready to be deployed to your webserver.

 ## How to use ##